Save time and money

 4. Are There Various Kinds of Wills?

-Also, keep in mind that your will is not a living will.
+Also, keep in mind that your last will and testament is not a living will.
 The term living will is used in many states to describe a legal document that states you do not want life-sustaining treatment if you become terminally ill or permanently unconscious.
 In California, advance health care directives and durable powers of attorney for health care decisions are used for that same purpose (see #10).
 (Back to Top)

 5. What If My Assets Pass To a Trust After My Death?

-For relatively small gifts to beneficiaries who are minors, you might also consider providing for transfers from your estate to a custodian under the California Uniform Transfers to Minors Act.
+For relatively small gifts to beneficiaries who are minors, you might also consider providing for transfers from your probate estate to a custodian under the California Uniform Transfers to Minors Act.
 (Back to Top)

 6. Can I Change or Revoke My Will?